Napier (New Zealand electorate)

 Napier is a New Zealand parliamentary electorate, returning one Member of Parliament to the House of Representatives.
 It is named after the city of Napier, the main urban area within the electorate.
 The electorate was established for the 1861 election and has existed since.
+Neighbouring electorates are Tukituki to the south, East Coast to the north, and Taupō and Rangitīkei over the ranges to the west.

 It has been held by Katie Nimon of the New Zealand National Party since the 2023 general election.
 It was held by Stuart Nash of the New Zealand Labour Party from the 2014 general election until 2023, when he did not stand for re-election.

 Population centres

+The electorate stretches from the Ngaruroro River in the south, up through all of the Wairoa District, to Muriwai, almost to the outskirts of Gisborne, and inland to Mātāwai at its northernmost point.

-The electorate includes the following population centres:
+It includes the following population centres: